 Member States attach importance to the issue on exchanging the relevant information on trade and economic development, which is stipulated also by one of the goals of the “BSEC Economic Agenda Towards an Enhanced BSEC Partnership”, entitled “Harmonization and Exchange of Economic and Social Statistical Data and Information”.
 In this regard, upon the proposal by the Group in October 2013, the BSEC Coordination Center for the Exchange of Statistical Data and Economic Information elaborated a questionnaire regarding the type of statistical data that might be exchanged through the Center.
 The study on the relevant data, as well as the discussion on the draft concept on information exchange mechanism are undergoing presently.

 Discussions are going on on the ways of enhancement of cooperation with international organizations, in particular, with UNECE, UNIDO and UNDP and to address the regional effects of the economic crisis and regional responses.
-The draft MOU between BSEC and the International Congress of Industrialists and Entrepreneurs (ICIE) is presently under the process of consideration.
+The draft MOU between BSEC and the International Congress of Industrialists and Entrepreneurs (ICIE) was signed in December 2015.